 In Central Ohio, the average cost for Breast Augmentation surgery with saline implants is about $5600-5800 and around $6600-6800 for silicone implants.
 This includes the cost for the implants, surgery, anesthesia and the facility but not your medications.
 These can usually be purchased using your insurance prescription card.
 Beware of those charging significantly more or less than this!
 You get absolutely nothing for paying much more.
 If anyone is charging much less, there is a reason for it and it's probably not a good one.

 The FDA has recently approved silicone gel breast implants for any woman considering Breast Augmentation who is at least 22 years of age.

 3. What is the implant shell made of with saline implants?

 The shell of all saline implants is made of silicone.
 It is a solid silicone rather than a silicone gel so there is very little risk of silicone leaking out into the tissues.
-It is essentially the same shell as the new silicone gel implants except that they have a fill port which is used to inflate the implant through a tube after it has been inserted.
+It is essentially the same shell as the new silicone gel implants except they have a fill port which is used to inflate the implant through a tube after it has been inserted.

 4. What is saline?

 Saline is a sterile salt water solution that is inserted through a fill tube into the implant after the implant has been placed into the breast.
 It consists of water, sodium and chloride in similar concentrations to what is found naturally in the body.

 5. Is sterile saline safe?